- Born and raised in Irving, TX (one of the most diverse zip codes in the country).

 - Graduated Summa Cum Laude from Irving ISD schools.

 - Earned a Bachelor’s of Arts in Spanish from the University of North Texas and a second Bachelor's in Biology from the University of Texas at Dallas.

 - Earned a Master’s of Science in International Agriculture from Oklahoma State University.

-- Works full time as a research scientist and a teaching assistant while finishing her PhD in veterinary biomedical science.
+- Works full time as a research scientist.

 - Her husband, Alex, is the president of Advanced Architectural Stone, a stone casting company in Everman, TX.